Md-Mehedi/smart-json-utils/TEST-DOCUMENTATION.md

-# JSON Checker - Test Suite Documentation
+# Smart JSON Utils - Test Suite Documentation

 ## Overview
 This project includes comprehensive unit tests using **Jasmine** and **Karma** for all core functionality, particularly focusing on the array sorting and nested JSON processing capabilities.